NikolenkoOleksandr/csad2125ki405nikolenkoov21/README.md

 ### Technology Stack and Hardware Used

 #### Hardware
-- **Arduino Uno**: The Arduino will handle most of the game logic, including managing inputs, processing the current game state, and sending data to the C# application.
+- **Arduino Uno**: The Arduino will handle most of the game logic, including managing inputs, processing the current game state, and sending data to the Python application.

 #### Software
-- **C# WPF**: Used for creating the graphical user interface (GUI) that displays the game board and allows users to view the game progress in real time.
+- **Python TKinter**: Used for creating the graphical user interface (GUI) that displays the game board and allows users to view the game progress in real time.
 - **Arduino IDE**: To write and upload the logic code to the Arduino Uno, primarily using C/C++ for low-level control.
 #### Programming languages
-- **C#**: Used to develop the WPF interface that will interact with the Arduino.
+- **Python**: Used to develop the TKinter interface that will interact with the Arduino.
 - **C/C++**: Used in the Arduino environment to develop the Tic-Tac-Toe game logic.
 #### Communication
-- **Serial Communication**: The Arduino will communicate with the C# WPF interface through a UART serial port to send and receive game status and input data.
+- **Serial Communication**: The Arduino will communicate with the Python TKinter interface through a UART serial port to send and receive game status and input data.